 When Was Mead’s Generalized Other Created?

 George Herbert Mead passed away in the 1930s, but his work about the Generalized Other was first published in 1962.
 Although he was a notable professor of sociology and philosophy throughout his life, he never published any of his works.
-His ideas were greatly influential on his students, who ultimately worked to publish his writings.
+His ideas greatly influenced his students, who ultimately worked to publish his writings.

 His work primarily focused on how the person forms the idea of the self.
 One way that we see ourselves is through the actions of others.
 The generalized other becomes a “reference” in which we make decisions, perform behaviors, and see ourselves in larger social communities.